Stress and tension often gathers in clusters or ‘hot points’ in our bodies.

 Whilst it is often advisable to meditate whilst you aren’t sleepy so that you ‘fall awake’ into awareness, rather than falling asleep, some deep breathing and nightly meditation can really help to clear your mind and body of tension.

 Before you get into bed each night stretch and breathe out your tensions and anxieties.
 Pay attention to your hot spots, to your eyes and neck, as well as shoulders and any other areas you feel are still carrying the stresses of the day inside.

 You might be surprised at the change in the quality of your sleep.
-Relaxed sleep is far different to sleep brought on by exhaustion.
+Relaxed sleep is far different to sleep brought on by mere exhaustion.

 Our main goal is to share insights and knowledge that help infuse your life with joy and relaxation.
 In other words, TrueRelaxations is a digital magazine dedicated to your supreme wellbeing.